 By drawing boundaries around any set of connected components, we can monitor their entry/exit rates and volumes and figure out how they will behave under variable load.
 Yes, I said around “any set of components”.
 Not only can apply the law around the whole components, we can recursively apply it to sub-sets of components to analyze internal stable states and sum of all these is equal to the superset.

 Let’s consider data caching as an optimization strategy.
 What does it optimize?
-It reduces the amount of time needed to fulfil a data read request, so we know that we are optimizing for throughput.
+It reduces the amount of time needed to fulfill a data read request, so we know that we are optimizing for throughput.
 But have we taken care of all failure patterns now?
-If we use something like Redis (a single threaded system), we know that we cannot handle a surge in parallel calls.
+If we use something like Redis (a single-threaded system), we know that we cannot handle a surge in parallel calls.
 Now we can go back and perhaps add a read-only slave to our Redis setup, thereby doubling the capacity.
-Now we are going through requests twice as fast, and the steady state capacity of our system just went up two fold.
+Now we are going through requests twice as fast, and the steady-state capacity of our system just went up twofold.